 Beginner 3 Gallon Fish Tank

-This small tank is perfect for either beginners or as a child’s first tank.
+This small tank is perfect for either beginner or as a child’s first tank.
 It will fit perfectly in a small space, such as a kid’s bedroom, or on an office desk at work.

 It has unique white and blue LED lights which really bring out the colors of any fish you decide to keep.

-This tank comes with a whisper filter which keeps the water clean for your fish, and is also very quiet.
+This tank comes with a Whisper filter which keeps the water clean for your fish, and is also very quiet.
 It also comes with the aquarium, a cover, an internal filter and also a medium filter cartridge.